TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-22-how-to-convert-listeners-to-subscribers-and-reduce-your-configs.md

 vendor/bin/rector process app src
 ```

-And now all the listeners were migrated to event subscribers <em class="fas fa-fw fa-lg fa-check text-success"></em>
+And now all the listeners were migrated to event subscribers ✅

 ### 4. Update Configs